mila-iqia/babyai/EXPERIMENTS.md

 `--window 10` means that results of 10 subsequent validations are averaged to make sure that the 99% threshold is crossed robustly.
 When you have many models in one directory, use `--regex` to select the models that were trained on a specific level, in this case GoToRedBallGrey. `gotoredballgrey` directory will contain 3 files:
 - `summary.csv` summarizes the results of all runs that were taken into consideration
 - `visualization.png` illustrates the GP-based interpolation and the estimated credible interval
-- `result.json` describes the resulting sample efficiency estimate. `min` and `max` are the boundaries of the 99% credible interval
+- `result.json` describes the resulting sample efficiency estimate. `min` and `max` are the boundaries of the 99% credible interval.
+The estimatation is done by using Gaussian Process interpolation, see the paper for more details.

 If you wish to compare sample efficiencies of two models `M1` and `M2`, use `scripts/compare_dataeff.py`:

 ```
-scripts/compare_dataeff.py M1 M2
+scripts/compare\_dataeff.py M1 M2
 ```

 Here, `M1` and `M2` are report directories created by `scripts/il_dataeff.py`.

+Note: use `level_type='big'` in your `main` call to train big models of the kind that we use for big 3x3 maze levels.

 ### Curriculum learning sample efficiency.
 TODO